osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 -   `xrootd-voms >= 5.4.2-1.1` (if using VOMS auth)
 -   `osg-xrootd >= 3.6`
 -   `osg-xrootd-standalone >= 3.6` (if installed)
--   `xcache >= 3` (if using xcache-derieved software such as stash-cache, stash-origin, atlas-xcache, or cms-xcache)
+-   `xcache >= 3` (if using xcache-derived software such as stash-cache, stash-origin, atlas-xcache, or cms-xcache)

 ### SciToken auth